Research groups

 Group leader (PI) Asst.
 Prof. Milica Todorović

-The research group combines AI and data science with materials datasets to optimise the functional properties of materials and boost their performance in technological devices.
-We typically deploy supervised learning to map materials processing conditions or structure to their functional properties, so that we may infer which materials design choices produce the optimal solution.
-We also develop probabilistic active learning methodology for materials science research and AI-guided experimentation.
-This allows us to integrate explainable, trustworthy, and uncertainty-aware AI into our workflows for materials discovery.
-Recently, our focus is increasingly shifting to multi-fidelity and multi-modal AI, and we are keen to merge information from text (NLP), images and scientific expertise (human-in-the-loop) with numerical models.
-We promote high quality data digitalisation and consult on AI-driven materials solutions for both academic and industrial partners.
+This computational group combines AI and data science with materials datasets to optimise the functional properties of materials and boost their performance in technological devices.
+We typically deploy Python-based supervised learning to map materials structure or processing conditions to their functional properties, so that we may infer which materials design choices produce the optimal functionality.
+We also develop Bayesian optimisation active learning tools for materials, which allow us to build explainable surrogate models for materials properties.
+Recently, our focus is shifting to multi-modal AI with multi-task and GPU-powered sparse GPs.
+We are keen to merge information from text (NLP), images and scientific expertise (human-in-the-loop) with numerical models for materials properties to accelerate the search for best solutions.

 Potential dissertation topics: